fiveagency/ios-swift-guide/Swift Lint/README.md

 We defined custom rules using regex for:
 * force_try - because there are some force tries which are allowed in your project
 * force_cast - because there are some force casts which are allowed in your project
-* todo - because only todo with Jira ticket number should be allowed
+* todo - because only todo with ticket number should be allowed

 ```yaml
 custom_rules: